Skills Ontario Competition

 Return to index

 Below you will find the results from previous competitions.
-Results for the current competition will be posted on May 12th
+Results for the 2024 competition will be added on May 17th.

 2005 Results 2006 Results 2007 Results